Mo Salhab MD, MRCS, MS, PG Dip, FRCS

 The aim of breast cancer surgery is to remove the breast tumour and some of the surrounding healthy tissue.this is to make sure that all the tumour has been removed and to reduce the risk of breast cancer local recurrence.
 In addition to surgery performed on the breast, some lymph nodes under the armpit are usually removed as part of the operation so they can be checked for cancer cells.
-Although breast conserving surgery can be done for many patients, sometimes the whole breast has to be removed.
-Mr Salhab will discuss with you suitable surgical options so you can pick the best one that suits you.
+Although breast-conserving surgery can be done for many patients, sometimes the whole breast has to be removed.
+Mr. Salhab will discuss your suitable surgical options so you can pick the best one that suits you.

 Types of Breast Cancer Surgery

 Breast cancer surgeries differ by the amount of healthy tissue that is removed with the tumor.
 Types of breast cancer surgery include:

 The goal of breast-conserving surgery is to remove the breast cancer and maintain the breast.
 Although the removal of part of the breast may result in a breast deformity or poor cosmetic outcome, there are different oncoplastic techniques that Mr. Salhab uses to minimize breast deformities.

 After breast-conserving surgery, there is a chance that the pathologist might find that the tumour is larger down the microscope than initially thought.
 If that was the case then the margin of excision would be insufficient and further surgery to her breast to achieve an adequate margin of excision may be recommended.
 The chances of this happening would be approximately in the region of 20 %.

 It is important to remember that after the operation radiotherapy would always be recommended to treat the remaining breast tissue.
 Treatment with radiotherapy will reduce the risk of breast cancer recurrence in the breast.